Learn

 How to Choose a Document Role

-Pick the right Cuddler Document Role by deciding whether the artifact's main job is data storage, report rendering, or process execution.
+Pick the right Cuddler Document Role by deciding whether the artifact's main job is the data model, the template contract, or the process/controller contract.

 Choose the Document Role based on the artifact’s primary job.
-Start there before you select a specific Artifact Definition, because the role determines which governing rules apply.
+Start there before you select a specific Artifact Definition, because the role determines which governing rules apply and which member of the synchronized definition set you are shaping.

 Use this decision rule

-1. Choose Data when the artifact’s main job is to hold structured facts that need strong validation.
+1. Choose Data when the artifact’s main job is to define the model contract for structured facts that need strong validation.

-2. Choose Report when the artifact’s main job is to turn validated data into a human-readable output.
+2. Choose Template when the artifact’s main job is to define the markdown-compliant view contract that turns validated data or other governed inputs into a human-readable output.

 Quick checks